deviantony/docker-elk/README.md

 1. Add a `RUN` statement to the corresponding `Dockerfile` (eg. `RUN logstash-plugin install logstash-filter-json`)
 2. Add the associated plugin code configuration to the service configuration (eg. Logstash input/output)
+3. Rebuild the images using the `docker-compose build` command

 ### How can I enable the provided extensions?